Living in London

 We have our own Security Service within the College; campus-wide CCTV monitored live by our 24-hour control room staff, and an emergency response team on standby at all times.

-Imperial is the most international university in the UK and the one of the most international in the world.
+Imperial is one of the most international universities in the world.

 Students will be welcomed into a city where over 300 languages are spoken and where over 100,000 students from 200 countries come to study each year.